almet/notmyidea/content/mozilla/introducing-cornice.rst

 Introducing Cornice
 ###################

-:date: 06/12/2011
+:date: 07/12/2011

-Wow, already my third working day at mozilla.
+Wow, already my third working day at Mozilla.
 Since Monday, I've been working with Tarek Ziadé, on a pyramid REST-ish toolkit named `Cornice <https://github.com/mozilla-services/Cornice>`_.

 Its goal is to take care for you of what you're usually missing so you can